 *Yes I know that narwhals aren't magical creatures but they look pretty magical so it kinda' counts.

 My friend Vi (of Vi Young) is an amazing photographer.
 Call me biased, but she’s so good at event photography, and one day she sent me a little message asking if I was able to do some branding for her.
 And the rest is history!

-What began as a personal project to celebrate International Women's Day 2016, ended up being a series that carried on into 2017!
+What began as a personal project to celebrate International Women's Day, ended up being a series!
 Being or doing things "like a girl" is not a sign of weakness - we are powerful and magical beings that deserve recognition.
 I'll be constantly adding to it!

 Big Cat was briefed to create a visual identity for Cloggs (whom we’ve worked with in the past to deliver a marketing, branding and PR campaign) for their first house brand, Imogen.

 I adopted a playful edge to the Imogen brand by incorporating a butterfly icon in the logo as well as a hand-lettered approach.
 This added a personal touch to the brand, emphasising a delicate and sincere persona.

 The chosen colour palette reflected both the elegant and light-hearted nature of the butterfly – copper, pink, and black – which was used in the box packaging and product tags.